Beyond the Badge, Inside CDCR Video, Obituaries

 Stone monument to officer Albert Patch.

-Cueva remembered how not only were staff members devastated by Patch’s murder, but CMF inmates were also saddened, as Patch was a kind, professional officer who treated inmates with respect.
+Cueva remembered how staff members were devastated by Patch’s murder as well as CMF inmates.
+They recall Patch as a kind, professional officer who treated inmates with respect.
 One memory that sticks out for Cueva is how, in the days after Patch’s death, an inmate who could not read or write created a large, colorful card to share his condolences with Patch’s family.

-As CMF began to raise funds for the monument, one group that stepped up to offer support was the California Crime Victims Coalition (CCVC).
-Comprised of CDCR staff and staff from other state law enforcement agencies, CCVC members offer support to law enforcement in times of crisis, from helping families who have lost a loved one to delivering food to institutions during major events.
-Not only did CCVC step up and pay for the monument, its members also donated to CMF to hold the memorial ceremony.
+As CMF began to raise funds for the monument, one group stepping up to offer support was the California Crime Victims Coalition (CCVC).
+This group is mostly CDCR staff and staff from other state law enforcement agencies.
+The CCVC members offer support to law enforcement in times of crisis, from helping families who have lost a loved one to delivering food to institutions during major events.
+While CCVC stepped up to pay for the monument, its members also donated to CMF to hold the memorial ceremony.

 CCVC board member Sgt.
 Gerardo Arteaga and his wife, Tina, traveled from San Diego, where Arteaga works at Richard J. Donovan Correctional Facility, to represent the organization at the event.